cirello-io/runner/README.md

 - signal (in process types): "SIGTERM", "term", or "15" terminates the process;
 "SIGKILL", "kill", or "9" kills the process.
 The default is "SIGKILL".

+- signalWait (in process types): duration to wait after sending the signal to the process.

 - sticky (in build process types): a sticky build is not interrupted when file changes are detected.